 To check for a new version, DropDMG contacts a Web server at c-command.com over a secure connection.
-DropDMG transmits the following information to the server: the name of the product (DropDMG) and its version, the version of macOS, the kind of Mac and processor, whether DropDMG has been purchased, and the name of the current language.
+DropDMG transmits the following information to the server: the name of the product (DropDMG) and its version, the version of macOS, the kind of Mac and processor, whether DropDMG has been purchased, whether it is running in dark mode, and the name of the current language.
 This information is used to guide future development.
 No personal information is transmitted.